PM Imran discusses regional issues with Afghan, Egyptian presidents on sidelines of OIC summit

 The prime minister earlier exchanged views on a range of bilateral, regional and international matters with the Egyptian president, according to a tweet by the ruling PTI.

 "The two leaders agreed to comprehensively upgrade cooperation in all fields.
-They also agreed to increase the frequency of bilateral political contacts and exchanges."
+They also agreed to increase the frequency of bilateral political contacts and exchanges," it said.
+The duo also discussed the common issues being faced by the Muslim world.

+Saudi King Salman bin Abdulaziz Al Saud had invited 57 members of the OIC to attend the summit, titled 'Makkah Summit: Together for the Future', during which key issues facing the Muslim world, including "strengthening unity among Muslim states amid rising tensions in the Arabian Gulf" will be discussed.

+The OIC meeting is among three summits Saudi Arabia is hosting in Makkah this week to allow US ally Riyadh the chance to present unified Islamic, Arab and Gulf fronts against its arch-rival Tehran.

 Comments (0)